city_hall

 • Preliminary Design Finalization,

-• Completion of Engineering & Installation plans
+• Completion of Engineering and Installation plans

 • Acceptance into the City of Boston Public Art Collection once the artwork is complete.